About This Chapter

 48. Mae Jemison Lesson for Kids: Biography & Facts

 In this lesson, you will learn about Mae Jemison.
-Mae was the first African-American woman in space.
-You will learn about her background, how she became an astronaut, her first space mission, and the honors she has received.
+Jemison was the first African-American woman in space.
+Find out about her background, how she became an astronaut, her first space mission, and the honors she has received.

 49. Malcolm X Lesson for Kids: Biography & Facts